rpecuch/portfolio/README.md

 ## Description

-The purpose of this project was to build a professional portfoliio that I can use in the future to showcase to potential employers.
+The purpose of this project was to build a professional portfolio that I can use in the future to showcase to potential employers.
 This will allow hiring managers to view all of my information, skills, and projects in one place.

 - What did you learn?